 And because all things have contributed to your advancement, you should include all things in your gratitude.”

-I keep the gratitude journal for years.
-When you write in it involve your feelings.
-Imagine the excitement you had at the moment when you think about the gratitude.
 If you only put the staff on the list without emotion, you will fail with this task.
 Also, you can’t think about gratitude once a week and forget about them the rest of the time.
 You have to be grateful every day and think about it continuously.
 What have you been grateful for?

 You can be grateful for everything you have in your life

 You can be grateful for every success, every small or significant action, every new friend, every finished task or to-do job,

 Also, you can be grateful for your home, your family, the food you, the water you drink, your health, sight, speech,…

 Here is Gratitude Journal Download it and try to keep it every day

 Focus on “to-do things to improve the situation” rather than on “why this happened to me.”

 Ask yourself what you can do to improve the situation.
 If you spend time thinking about your bad luck, you will be depressed and without motivation for self-improvement.

 By asking yourself a question